 Somewhere along the line this past winter, I learned about Shopbop, and got on their mailing list.
 They have quite a collection of items, and for each email featuring a certain line or designer item, they put together several looks featuring items from different sources.
 Now Shopbop can feature some truly costly pieces ($300+ jeans and $700 shoes), but the looks are all very contemporary and full of fresh ideas that you can use for inspiration in pulling together your own looks.
 Below are some samples from Shopbop.

-Don’t ignore more formal dresses such as the JCrew bridesmaid dress, above.
+Don’t forget about simple, more formal dresses like the JCrew dress below:

-LOOKBOOK.nu has an even younger look featuring actual fashion end users from all around the world.
+LOOKBOOK.nu has an even younger and often more edgy look featuring actual fashion end users from all around the world.